EkoRamadn/EkoRamadn/README.md

 Coding is my life,
 welcome to my repository,
-this is where I started my career let me know i am a freelancer and content creator,
+this is where I started my career
 If you need guidance about web and coding, contact me on my social media.

 ### <summary><strong>Tools:</strong></summary>